 Group Work Take Away:

-Post clear goals for each group.
+- Post clear goals for each group and check in frequently.

-Groupings are flexible and change as needed.
+- Groupings are flexible and change as needed.

-Assess and Re-Assess Take Away
+Assessment Take Away

-Assessment drives instruction and grouping.
+- Assessment drives instruction and grouping.

-Change groupings based on continual assessments and mastery.
+- Change groupings based on continual assessments and mastery.

-Keeping groupings flexible through assessment offers opportunities, socially and scholastically.
+- Keeping groupings flexible through assessment offers opportunities, socially and scholastically.

 DIFFERENTIATION: WORTH THE WORK